 The Editors actively combat all forms of scientific misconduct and the lack of respect for good manners in science (www.publicationethics.org).
 An example of such practice is a situation when the Author’s contribution was minimal or non-existent but he or she is still listed as the co-author (guest authorship) or if he or she contributed significantly but without disclosing their involvement (ghostwriting).
 To combat such practices the Editors have taken the following measures:

 - all co-authors should provide a written statement about the originality of the manuscript;

 - all co-authors should disclose their contribution to the manuscript;

-- the originality of the manuscript is assessed by two (2) expert reviewers, the theme editor, a language editor (including a native speaker), and the editor-in-chief;
+- the originality of the manuscript is assessed by two (2) or more expert reviewers, a language editor (including a native speaker), and the editor-in-chief;

 - the manuscript is verified by a web-based plagiarism program so as to detect any form of scientific misconduct.